 10. Data-driven HR

 HR is slowly evolving to be more precise and reason-based.
-Smart HR apps have created opportunities to collect valuable data.
-Data that can be used to make informed decisions within the organization.
+Smart HR apps (think Albus, OfficeAmp, Polly, etc) have created opportunities to collect valuable data.
+Data can be used to make informed decisions within the organization.
 It is one of the most important modern HR best practices.

 You could be using a feedback collection tool that lets you know what changes employees want in the organization.
 Or an employee monitoring software that tracks the growth of an employee through their time in the company.
 These smart apps have made data collection easier, revolutionizing modern HR.

 With more apps being introduced in the market, this emerging HR trend takes priority next year.
 Having these analytics in place allows you to quickly understand the data trends to make better hiring decisions.
 It also helps you improve employee experience, increase retention, and boost employee productivity.

 What future HR trends are you looking forward to adopting in 2021?